Probing Gravitational Slip with Strongly Lensed Fast Radio Bursts: Conclusions

 While current surveys have already catalogued a large number of FRBs~\cite{CHIMEFRB:2021srp}, upcoming surveys will vastly expand this catalogue~\cite{5136190,Newburgh:2016mwi,PUMA:2019jwd}.
 Once the observed number approaches $ \sim 10^{4} $ it is likely that a few will prove to be strongly-lensed repeaters, for which a full MCMC analysis could be used in order to constrain all the lens parameters as well as $ \gamma_{\rm PN} $.
 We have shown that this can improve the constraining power on MG, in terms of both precision and range of screening radii, as 10 events alone could place constraints at a level of 10\% in the range of $ \Lambda = 10 - 300 $ kpc and to improve the precision of current constraints up to distances of $ \sim800 $ kpc.
 Furthermore, due to their high-precision TD measurement, strongly-lensed repeating FRBs may offer the opportunity for observing ``real time'' evolution of the lens by studying the change in the TD over time.
 Such observable can serve as a new probe of cosmic expansion \cite{Zitrin:2018let} as well as for mitigating uncertainties from the mass distribution of the lens, as proposed and studied in Ref.~\cite{Wucknitz:2020spz}.
 This can improve the constraints from TDs from strongly-lensed FRB on screened MG theories with gravitational slip.

 \acknowledgements

 We thank Julian B. Munoz for useful discussions and helpful comments on an earlier version of this manuscript.
+We also thank the anonymous referee for comments which helped improve the clarity of this manuscript.
 EDK is supported by a faculty fellowship from the Azrieli Foundation.
 TA is supported by a Negev PhD fellowship.